raphael-group/LAML/README.md

 ```

 # Installation
-If you've fulfilled the required precursor steps, you can pick one of two ways to install LAML.
-We recommend installing using `pip`, but you can also install from source.

-### Install using pip (recommended)
+LAML can be installed using pip, as follows:

-1. Please set up the MOSEK license.
+1. Set up the MOSEK license.

-2. LAML is available on the Python Package Index (PyPI).
-To install, use `pip` as follows:
+2. In your terminal, type the following command:
 ```
 pip install laml
 ```